MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTenantFederationConfiguration.md

 Set-CsTenantFederationConfiguration -ExternalAccessWithTrialTenants "Allowed"
 ```

-Example 11 shows how the external access to be able to communicate with tenants that contain trial users can be allowed (default value is Blocked).
+Example 11 shows how you can allow users to communicate with users in tenants that contain only trial licenses (default value is Blocked).

 ## PARAMETERS